 and fifth grades.
 Students audition for on and off camera jobs.

-Due to the high level of interest, three to four crews per year divide
+Due to the high level of interest, five crews per year divide

 on Jumpstart, out of around 150 applicants.
 Jumpstart participants are